The People-Pleasing Trap: Signs You’re Stuck and How to Get Free

 Burnout happens when you give more than you have.

-Resentment shows up when you feel taken for granted.
+Resentment shows up when you overgive.

 Low self-worth grows when you start believing your value depends on keeping everyone happy.